FAQ

 Frequently Asked Questions:

-1. We are a Chinese company.
-Can we publish your track “x” in China?
+1. We are a Chinese company, can we publish your track “x” in China?

-The music is already distributed in China via The Orchard (Sony Music).
+No. The music is already distributed in China via The Orchard (Sony Music).

-If you want to license a track for a specific situation for the Chinese market, see question 4, and message us with specific details for a license.
+If you do want to license a track for a specific situation for the Chinese market, see question 4, and message us with specific details for a license.

 2. Can we book Ugress for a live event concert?